jtagjr/lathe-grinder-controller/modbusmaster/README.md

 [license]:          LICENSE
 [code of conduct]:  CODE_OF_CONDUCT.md

+## Notes
+This is a branch from ModbusMaster port for Mbed.
+I made a few changes for use on Mbed OS 6.1.
+I also made changes to make this compatible with the servo controllers messages.
+The original did not correctly handle receiving data from the slave device.

 ## Note
 This is a port of the ModbusMaster library by 4-20ma, from Arduino to Mbed.
 The original description follows.